Zechiax/BulkRenamer/README.md

 # Bulk Renamer

-An app for easy renaming of multiple files and folders
+An app for easy renaming of multiple files

 ## How to build and run